skienzmatishun/rippreport/content/p/cannabis-conference/index.md

 summary: State politicians and corrupt lobbyists turned Alabama’s new medical cannabis program into a private pay-to-play monopoly for well-connected insiders.
 Legal records prove commission members wasted millions in taxpayer funds fighting court battles while blocking legitimate medical access to patients.
-Strip away the polished corporate facade of the Inaugural Alabama Medical Cannabis Conference.
+We strip away the polished corporate facade of the Inaugural Alabama Medical Cannabis Conference.
 ---
 Inaugural Alabama Medical Cannabis Conference to Make History as the State's First Major Cannabis-Focused Event